MaxBuddyRoo/essays/vds.md

 Certified [enny](https://twitter.com/enny43/status/1668089051570642946) and [thaena](https://github.com/MaxBuddyRoo?tab=followers) classic 😎

+- ⭐ [The Context Video](https://www.youtube.com/watch?v=yXZw9vrsAgA) 1 hour 40 minute long video that addresses all the major out of context clips calling him a pedo, along with addressing taxes folder drama
-- ⭐ [Addressing the Allegations](https://www.youtube.com/watch?v=8ePpsGfU1m8) The (former) BEST response to pedo allegations he's made, adresses ALL of the clips, specifically from the [twitter thread by Marxist777](https://twitter.com/Marxist777/status/1667964539315339265)
+- ⭐ [Addressing the Allegations](https://www.youtube.com/watch?v=8ePpsGfU1m8) Hour long stream segment addressing a lot of the vaush pedo clips, specifically from the [twitter thread by Marxist777](https://twitter.com/Marxist777/status/1667964539315339265)
-- ⭐ [The Context Video](https://www.youtube.com/watch?v=yXZw9vrsAgA) nvm this one just came out and addresses basically all the pedo allegations, but better
+- ⭐ [THE VAUSH FILES: What was in the folder?
+[Files + Legalities]](https://www.youtube.com/watch?v=YjlZCxCX8t4) Good-faith SFW-ish video describing the exact context on what was in the Vaush porn folder
 - ⭐ [A Retrospective on the Sexual Harassment Drama](https://www.reddit.com/r/VaushV/comments/d1x0qx/a_retrospective_on_the_sexual_harassment_drama/), probably best response to any claims regarding Poppy, [archive](https://archive.is/hS0cB)
 - ⭐ [(Almost) Everything I've Ever Been CANCELLED For](https://www.youtube.com/watch?v=vfvvWw63Yh0) Covers a lot of stuff (Poppy, nuke israel, thought slime stream, tactical n word, CP, and more)
 - [Does Vaush Want to LEGALIZE CP?
 Debate with a Viewer](https://www.youtube.com/watch?v=6-Q2NTYM3SM) Responding to claims of him wanting to legalize CP